 Since 2013 Green Tease has provided a platform for those interested in teasing out the links between the arts, climate change and environmental sustainability through the exchange of ideas, knowledge and practices.
-The majority of our Green Tease events are equally open to people from creative and environmental backgrounds and free to attend with teas and biscuits provided!
+Green Tease events are equally open to people from creative and environmental backgrounds and free to attend, with teas and biscuits provided!